 MODERN TIMES CONVERSATIONS: We talk to the former Labor leader Jeremy Corbyn, the man who could have become Prime Minister of Great Britain, about current issues – such as military rearmament, Ukraine, Israel, climate justice and work, security, democracy, citizens' councils, and not least a hope for the future.

 EUROPE: MODERN TIMES recently visited the European Parliament in Strasbourg, and met one of the founders of the Conference on the Future of Europe – where the following topics have been discussed: democratic values, climate change, social justice and job security, human rights, European defense and digital transformation.
-This is the basis for ORIENTERING this time, as we on the following pages have asked a number of Norwegian opinion leaders about much of the same.
-And here with Daniel Freund, who is a member of the party Die Grünen in Germany, we could not help but talk about climate.
+This is the basis for ORIENTATION this time, as we have asked a number of Norwegian opinion leaders about much of the same on the following pages.
+And here with Daniel Freund, who is a member of the Die Grünen party in Germany, we couldn't avoid talking about climate.

 EUROPE: Europe and EU co-operation have developed in step with society's crises and challenges.
 On that occasion, MODERN TIMES has asked a number of Norwegian opinion leaders questions about the future of Europe.
 The EU's Green Deal shows leadership on the environment and climate, in addition to digital services.
 We ask which areas the EU should prioritize, with appropriate political, legal or industrial initiatives and forms of cooperation.